Detection Chokepoints

 iex([Text.Encoding]::UTF8.GetString($b))

-Your network-fetch detection covers half the threat now.
-46% of March and 75% of April domains skip the remote fetch entirely.
+Your network-fetch detection covers 8% of the threat now.
+92% of May 2026 domains skip the remote fetch entirely.
 You need a parallel detection for the decode-and-execute pattern: unusual parent → PowerShell with -enc, -bxor operations, or [Convert]::FromBase64String piped to iex.
 Neither detection alone is sufficient anymore.
 Run both.
+And if you're not alerting on conhost --headless spawning cmd.exe with a UNC path argument, you have a blind spot for the WebDAV variant entirely.

 Port 5506 C2 Infrastructure Cluster